pendanyeh/Docker/README.md

-# Introduction to Docker and what a Devops and Cloud engineer should know about this tool.
+# Introduction to Docker and what a DevOps and Cloud engineer should know about this tool.

 ## Repo to learn Docker with examples.
 Contributions are most welcome.

 ## Requirements for Docker Desktop installation

-***Docker Desktop on Windows***
+**Docker Desktop on Windows**

 ***System Requirements:***